JNRowe/awesome-timed-wallpaper/README.rst

 * using cairo_ or gdk-pixbuf_ via lgi_ to composite the images instead of
   shelling out to ImageMagick_
-* using cairo_ to create a surface directly as it supports heaps of `fancy composition methods`_ and awesomewm_'s ``gears.wallpaper`` already accepts surfaces as input
+* using cairo_ to create a surface directly as it supports heaps of `fancy composition methods`_ and awesomewm_’s ``gears.wallpaper`` already accepts surfaces as input

 Contributors
 ------------

-I'd like to thank the following people who have contributed to ``awesome-timed-wallpaper``.
+I’d like to thank the following people who have contributed to ``awesome-timed-wallpaper``.

 Patches